The 8th Karmapa, Mikyo Dorje

 When he was five, a child in Amdo was put forward as the Karmapa.
 The Karmapa’s regent, Gyaltsab Rinpoche, set out from Tsurphu to investigate the two children.
 However, on meeting Mikyö Dorje, he found himself spontaneously prostrating and knew that he was the real Karmapa.

-Tai Situ Rinpoche, along with Goshir Gyaltsab Rinpoche and other students of the previous Karmapa, devised a test, which the child not only passed but to which he was heard to say “E ma ho!
+Gyaltsab Tashi Namgyal and other students of the previous Karmapa, devised a test, which the child not only passed but to which he was heard to say “E ma ho!
 Have no doubts, I am the Karmapa.”
 Goshir Gyaltsab Rinpoche enthroned him the following year when he was six.

-Mikyo Dorje studied with Sangye Nyenpa Tashi Paljor, Dulmo Tashi Öser, Dakpo Tashi Namgyal, and Karma Trinleypa.
+Mikyo Dorje studied with Sangye Nyenpa Tashi Paljor, Dulmo Tashi Öser, Choedrup Senghe and Karma Trinleypa.
 He took the essential Kagyu teachings from Sangye Nyenpa, Tashi Paljor.
 The Karmapa received an invitation to China when quite young, but declined on the ground that the Emperor would pass away before he could arrive, a prediction that turned out to be true.